BustinArown/ppa-1-sw-testing-qa-spring-2018-team-5/README.md

 ## Coverage Testing
 The coverage package is used to check coverage.
 This is done via the command line with the command `coverage run test_function`.
 To view the results the command `coverage report` is used.

+## CI Server
+The CI server we used is Travis.
+This link is to the interface to our sever.
+We failed to get it working properly.
+It begins to run our test suite, but it fails at the point of trying to run cypress tests and it also fails to deploy.
+This is a link to its gui https://travis-ci.org/drbyron-github-classroom/ppa-1-sw-testing-qa-spring-2018-team-5

+## CI Alternative
+  Because we could not get our continuous integration server to function properly, we performed all the tests for our screencast manually as well as deployed manually.
+Everything works.
+We just couldn't automate it.

+## Running the APP
+Here is the IP for the production version:  http://35.196.89.171/ Here is the IP for the staging version: http://35.229.20.10/

+Make sure you use http and not https it fails with https

+Once you go to either one of those IP addresses, you can go to menu.html to begin running our app